Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 We're starting with a weird one here... well... all markers are a little weird but this one doubly so.

-You never need to implement `Sized` yourself, but you may choose to manually opt out of it, and it does have a use.
+You never need to implement `Sized` yourself, in fact, you can't, but you may choose to manually opt out of it, and it does have a use.

-Anything that is of known size at compile time is consider to be `Sized` and you don't need to specify this yourself.
+Anything that is of known size at compile time is consider to be `Sized` and you don't need to specify this yourself, it just is.

-For example, a `u8` has size 8 bits*, therefore it is sized.
+For example, a `u8` has a size of 8 bits*, therefore it is sized.

-*cough and point*
+"cough" *and point*

-In fact all primitives are sized, except for string slices, which you can't use outside their reference form anyway.
+In fact all primitives are sized, except for string slices, which you can't use outside their reference form anyway, and references are also sized.

-Any compound type you create from only `Sized` types is also considered to be `Sized`.
+Any compound type you create from only `Sized` types is also automatically `Sized`.

 So, if you don't need to implement `Sized` yourself, why am I talking about it?